zeeshankhan/zeeshankhan/README.md

 ### Hi there 👋

-My name is Zeeshan and I'm a iOS  app developer with a decade of industry experience.
+My name is Zeeshan and I'm an iOS  app developer with a decade of industry experience.

 Currently, I'm working with [Careem](http://careem.com) an Uber company and living in Dubai, UAE.